Lean Improvement Practitioner

 • Using user feedback to guide decisions

-The project focused on standardising and improving the identification and security procedures of high-value vehicles across a large automotive storage and logistics site.
+>The project centred on standardising and improving security procedures of high-value vehicles on a large automotive storage and logistics site.

 • Data-driven analysis of theft trends